b3alz3bub/ponytown-bounderies/README.md

 6. ) Would i say this is contreversial?
 18-20+ people can interact with me, BUT please dont be weird or act like the "mature one"; like trying to always be their in certain conversations, thinking you always got good advice, babying me, forcing me to call you dad/daddy, mom/mommy or online parent and other stuff thats weird with a minor.
 DNI 30+ or older people, you guys should really be in the 18+ server

 7. ) Proshippers, darkshippers, radqueers and supporters of them with "minors dni" in a fucking SAFE SERVER is stupid, and all of you in the portree are usually adults which is weird because you guys are suppose to know better, but i guess not.
-Healthy coping machanism or not, please do not interact with me and please find a better way to cope.
+Healthy coping machanism or not, please do not interact with me and please find a better way to cope

+8. ) I dont care if ive experienced this recentley but it happens to me almost EVERYTIME.
+If you're my "ex-friend" or if YOU unfriended me, i dont care on how it ended anymore and i hope youre doing okay, but please i want all of you to stop "checking up on me" im over it and ive moved on, forget all the little things about me.
+If im over our friendship that im sure you are too.
+The amount of old "ex-friends" ive seen viewing my profile is getting annoying even if i dont see you. ive already blocked all of your alt accounts, if youre reading this yes im doing okay, okay? get out of here and live happily.
+Same goes for your other friends i used to talk to.